gandrein/coding_styles/README.md

 #### Classes
 ##### Structs vs. Classes

-* Use a `struct` only for passive objects that carry data, everything else is a `class`;
+* Use a `struct` only for passive objects that carry data, everything else is a `class`
-    * a `struct` should lack any functionality other than access/setting the data members;
+    * a `struct` should lack any functionality other than access/setting the data members
-    * in a `struct` the accessing/setting of fields is done by directly accessing the fields (no methods);
+    * in a `struct` the accessing/setting of fields is done by directly accessing the fields (no methods)
     * `struct`'s methods **should not** provide behavior but should only be used to set up the data members, e.g.:
         * constructor, destructor, `Initialize(), Reset(), Validate()`.
 * If in doubt which to use, make it a `class` (typically if more functionality is required, a `class` is more appropriate)